 If you need to go into hospital and it's likely you'll be staying overnight, you may have a simple screening test to check your skin for MRSA before you're admitted.

-This is normally done at a pre-admission clinic or your GP surgery.
+This is normally done at a pre-admission clinic or a GP surgery.
 A nurse will run a cotton bud (swab) over your skin so it can be checked for MRSA.

-Swabs may be taken from several places, such as your nose, throat, armpits, groin and any damaged skin.
+Swabs may be taken from several places, such as your nose, throat, armpits, groin or any damaged skin.
 This is painless and only takes a few seconds.

 The results will be available within a few days.

-If you're not carrying MRSA, it's unlikely you'll be contacted about the result and you should follow the instructions from your hospital as normal.
+If you're not carrying MRSA, it's unlikely you'll be contacted about the result and you should follow the instructions from the hospital.